vildocompany/vildocompany.github.io/_pages/data analysis.md

 To help with determining which feature to analyse, using correlation heatmap could help in checking each feature's correlation with target. ince the data's features are a mix of numerical and categorical value, there is a need to separate both types to their own dataframe and calculate their correlation separately.
 Uing Pearson’s Correlation for numerical data; Chi-Squared method for categorical data.

 **Note:**
 Correlation is by no means equal or the same as causation.
-This [article](https://www.abs.gov.au/websitedbs/D3310114.nsf/home/statistical+language+-+correlation+and+causation) explained more in-depth about correlatoin vs. causation.
+This [article](https://www.abs.gov.au/websitedbs/D3310114.nsf/home/statistical+language+-+correlation+and+causation) explained more in-depth about correlation vs. causation.
 {: .notice--warning}

 {% include gallery caption="*The correlation results that are closer to 0 means weaker to no correlation; number that goes bigger (negative value or not) means a stronger correlation.*" %}